contao-community-alliance/composer-plugin/README.md

 Versions older than 2.4 will not support `contao/core-bundle`, so make sure to set a correct dependency.
 If you only support Contao 4, the required version would simply be `3.*`.
 However, you should probably create a Symfony bundle and not require the Contao Composer Plugin at all…

+Be aware that your root project (the `composer.json` in your root folder) should be of type *project*, otherwise the plugin will not install Contao sources.

 ### Sources